St Patrick's Day 2019: Shamrocks, snakes and how a British slave became Ireland's patron saint

 Erin go bragh!
-St Patrick's Day is nearly here, with events in honour of the patron saint of Ireland set to take place across the globe this week.
+St Patrick's Day is nearly here, with events in honour of the patron saint of Ireland set to take place across the globe this weekend.

 Recognised annually since the 1700s, the people of Ireland celebrate their heritage and culture on St Patrick's Day, with the day growing as a commercial occasion rather than a religious event in recent years.